Morocco Islamists poised to win parliamentary vote

 "TEMPLATE" FOR ARAB MONARCHIES

-Under new rules introduced earlier this year as part of a package of constitutional reforms backed by the king, the biggest party in parliament nominates the prime minister.
+Under new rules introduced earlier this year as part of a package of constitutional reforms backed by the king, the prime minister will be drawn from the biggest party in parliament.

 Morocco's election is being closely watched by other Arab monarchies for clues on how to respond to the "Arab Spring" without relinquishing their hold on power.

 Since his enthronement in 1999, King Mohammed has won international praise for his effort to repair a dark legacy of human rights abuses under the 38-year rule of his father King Hassan.
-The reform drive of his earlier years in power has lost momentum in the last few years.
+But the reform drive of his earlier years in power has lost momentum in the last few years.

-When demonstrations inspired by the Arab Spring flared in February, he revived the reform process with constitutional amendments that took much momentum out of the protest movement.
+When demonstrations inspired by the Arab Spring flared in February, he revived the reform process with constitutional amendments that took the wind out of the protest movement.

 He ceded some of his powers to elected officials, while keeping the final say on issues of defence, national security and religion.